Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Experiments

-Figure \ref{fig:closed-set-indoor} various photo-realistic locations from a standard home showing the ability of ObjectDiffusion to synthesize high-quality, precise images from complex layouts.
-For example, the layout of the image (c) in the first row of Figure \ref{fig:closed-set-indoor} is an object-intense visual of living room furniture.
-That is, the layout contains 19 size-varying bounding boxes labeled with 8 entity classes such as “couch”, “chair”, “vase”, and “tv”.
+Figure \ref{fig:closed-set-indoor} displays various photo-realistic rooms from a standard home, showcasing the ability of ObjectDiffusion to synthesize high-quality, precise images from complex layouts.
+For example, the layout of image (c) in the first row of Figure \ref{fig:closed-set-indoor} is an object-intensive visual of living room objects, where the layout contains 19 size-varying bounding boxes labeled with 8 entity classes, such as couch, chair, vase, and TV.

 Figure \ref{fig:closed-set-vehicles} shows a collection of land vehicles, railway vehicles, and watercraft.
-The second row of Figure \ref{fig:closed-set-vehicles} demonstrates our model's capabilities in adapting to bounding boxes with varying aspect ratios.
-ObjectDiffusion successfully accommodated the “motorcycles” and the “persons” in each of the three instances in respect to the grounding entity locations and sizes.
-Additionally, the output images adhered to the image caption, that is, placing the “motorcycle” on a paved track in the left image, on a dirt track in the middle image, and on a highway in the right image.
+The second row of Figure \ref{fig:closed-set-vehicles} demonstrates the capabilities of our model in adapting to bounding boxes with varying aspect ratios.
+ObjectDiffusion successfully accommodates motorcycles and persons in each of the three instances with respect to the grounding entity locations and sizes.
+Additionally, the output images adhere to the image captions, placing the motorcycle on a paved track in the left image (d), on a dirt track in the middle image (e), and on a highway in the right image (f).

-In Figure \ref{fig:closed-set-people} we list some synthesized images of people in formal and casual situations.
-ObjectDiffusion renders photo-realistic portraits with authentic facial appearance.
-We notice that in image (c) of Figure \ref{fig:closed-set-people} the man is wearing sunglasses but is missing the black hat specified in the prompt.
-We think that the model may not have seen enough suit wearing men with hats on their heads.
-We also notice, in the same image, that the “tie” is not 100\% positioned within the box boundaries.
-We also observe that the hands of people in the (b) and (c) images are not perfect.
-These constraints are inherited from the pretrained text-to-image model weights that we initialized our model from.
+In Figure \ref{fig:closed-set-people}, we present synthesized images of people in formal and casual situations.
+ObjectDiffusion renders photo-realistic portraits with authentic facial features.
+We observe that in image (c) of Figure \ref{fig:closed-set-people}, the person is wearing sunglasses but is missing the black hat specified in the prompt.
+We hypothesize that the model may not have encountered enough instances of men in suits with hats on their heads.
+Additionally, we note that in the same image, the tie is not fully positioned within the bounding box.
+We also observe that the hands of people in images (b) and (c) are not perfectly rendered.
+This limitation is inherited from the pretrained SD \cite{rombach2022high} model weights from which we initialized our model.

-We exhibit instances of domestic and wild animals in Figure \ref{fig:closed-set-animals} where we demonstrate artificial images of dogs, cats, horses, and bears.
-The high grounding precision of qualitative examples of different kinds of animals are in line with the high AP scores obtained in animal categories reported in Table \ref{tab:AP_scores_class}.
+We exhibit instances of domestic and wild animals in Figure \ref{fig:closed-set-animals}, demonstrating artificial images of dogs, cats, horses, and bears.
+The high grounding precision of qualitative examples from different animal categories aligns with the high AP scores obtained in the animal categories reported in Table \ref{tab:AP_scores_class}.